-The German government supports the proposal to raise the 2030 EU target to 50-55 percent.
-It has made finding an agreement on this among member states one of the key climate policy objectives of its EU Council presidency in the second half of 2020.
-However, the government has emphasised its role as a mediator and honest broker during these six months, so it is unclear whether it will throw its weight behind a specific proposal.
-Economy minister Peter Altmaier said at a press conference on 11 September that the affected ministers and chancellor Angela Merkel would debate the German position once von der Leyen presents her proposal.
-Reuters reported that the German government also introduced a proposal to agree an interim climate target for 2040.
+Germany has long made finding an agreement on this among member states one of the key climate policy objectives of its EU Council presidency in the second half of 2020.
+However, the government had emphasised its role as a mediator and honest broker during these six months.

 For some time, Merkel opposed calls for a more ambitious EU climate target.
 In 2018, she said “We should first reach the goals we have already set.
 I don’t think that constantly setting new targets makes sense.”
 However, as concerns about heat waves and the Fridays for Future movement dramatically shifted public opinion in favour of more climate action, Merkel changed course.
 In August 2019, she said she could “very well support” a Dutch suggestion to cut greenhouse gas emissions by 55 percent compared to 1990 levels.
 Later, Merkel officially backed the European Commission proposal of 50-55 percent, without further specifying whether she was in favour of the range’s higher end.
 She warned that all member states would need to do more.
 “The rest remains for the negotiations; I will not use my trump cards too early,” she told the German parliament in December 2019.
 She later reiterated her support at the Petersberg Climate Dialogue in 2020, when the coronavirus pandemic was already in full swing.